AlphaSerpentis/SqueethDiscordBot/README.md

 [**Invite the Squeeth Discord Bot to your server!**](https://discord.com/oauth2/authorize?client_id=966062130472304681&permissions=0&scope=applications.commands%20bot)

+# How to Use

+Run `/help` to get a list of commands in a server it is in OR in the bot's DMs!

 # Features
 Near real-time data of Squeeth by [Laevitas](https://app.laevitas.ch/dashboard/squeeth)
 - Live Statistics
   - Price
   - Volume
   - Funding
-  - IV
+  - Implied Volatility
   - Normalization Factor
 - The Greeks
+- Funding Calculator
 - More Commands Soon:tm:
-  - Funding Calculator
   - Squiz (Squeeth Quiz)
   - :eyes: